tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 encrypted_record:
 : Identical to the encrypted_record field in a TLS 1.3 record.
 {:br}

+The DTLSCiphertext header is tightly bit-packed, as shown below:

 ~~~~
   0 1 2 3 4 5 6 7